Conduct Policies

 Acceptable Use Policy (IT-1)

-Drexel University's Acceptable Use Policy (AUP) sets forth the standards by which all students, faculty, staff, and authorized guests (Users) may use their assigned computer accounts, email services, and the shared Drexel University network.
+Drexel University's Acceptable Use Policy (AUP) sets forth the standards by which all students, faculty, professional staff, and authorized guests (Users) may use their assigned computer accounts, email services, and the shared Drexel University network.
 The use of Drexel's computer and network resources including all electronic communication systems and equipment (Drexel Network) is a revocable privilege.

 Users may not engage in the copying, distributing, altering, or translating of copyrighted materials, software, music, or other media without the express permission of the copyright holder.
+Violations of the Acceptable Use Policy will be adjudicated through the Student Conduct Process.

 The Acceptable Use Policy (IT-1) contains principles, requirements, and prohibitions that all Student users must comply with.
 Students should read the full Acceptable Use Policy.